smthzch/smthzch.github.io/resume.md

 - Build and deploy data pipelines in Python on Airflow-esque system
 - Develop and deploy gas leak localization models to aid utilities in region prioritization (numpyro)
-- Develop spatio-temporal models for air quality prediction using sparse GPs and deep learning (gpytorch)
+- Develop spatio-temporal models for air quality prediction using GPyTorch
-- Refactor vehicle route planning code into modular package for ease of expansion/testing
+- Refactor vehicle route planning code into modular python package for ease of expansion/testing
 - Define and implement proper cross-validation scheme for flagship spatio-temporal model to quantify model improvements

 **Data Scientist**